 Paint the letters.
 I used silver paint because that is one of our wedding colors but traditionally Marquee letters are painted red.
 Make sure as you are painting that you cover the edges well.

 Insert the lights into the holes.
 With 1/2″ holes you will need to unscrew each bulb and play with the placement to make sure you are have enough cord without creating a tangled mess on the backside of the letters.
 For the 2 large letters and one small letter I used 2 – 25 bulb strings of lights.
 The Room Essential lights from Target are perfect for this because you can remove the bulbs you don’t need [like the ones in between each letter] without breaking the circuit.
 I left 3 bulb placements open at the beginning of the letters and 2 bulbs in between each letter.
 This allows us to move the letters around.

-The tricky thing about making lights in this manner is that the lights will not stand up on their own.
+The tricky thing about these letters is making them stand up.
+Note: The letters with lights will not stand up on their own.
 This is perfect if you plan to hang them on a wall or lean them up against something.
-Since we will be placing these in front of our head table I purchased plate stands from the Dollar Store to make sure that the letters would be propped up correctly.
+Since we will be placing these in front of our head table, we needed something to prop them up.
+I purchased plate stands from the Dollar Store to make sure that the letters would be propped up correctly.